 Introduction

-Modern society has integrated Internet technology into our lives, so much that our day to day activities depend on its infrastructure.
+In modern society, Internet technology has been integrated into our lives so much, that our day-to-day activities depend on its infrastructure.
 As computers and access to the internet have become more widely available, so has the importance of the digital world.
 Communication, entertainment, financial transactions, and data storage all occur between the digital devices we use to connect with each other.
 Until recently, the internet’s influence was restricted to interacting within this digital world, but now the internet is increasingly connected and responsive to the physical world, through internet enabled devices.

-These devices are what comprises the “Internet of Things” or “IoT”.
-No longer does the internet just connect personal computers, it now connects televisions, smart phones, thermostats, health monitors, and even cars to the world wide web.
+These devices are what comprise the “Internet of Things” or “IoT.”
+No longer does the internet just connect personal computers; it now connects televisions, smart phones, thermostats, health monitors, and even cars, to the world wide web.
 This development hasn’t come about just to provide new toys and sleek smart devices to tech enthusiasts.
-By connecting devices to the internet, industries have been able to automate factories, provide incredibly accurate and useful real-time data, and ultimately improve and ensure coordination between digital and physical systems.
-Industrial applications have a lot to gain from using IoT devices where timely data validation is money.
+By connecting devices to the internet, industries have been able to automate factories, provide incredibly accurate and useful real-time data, and, ultimately improve and ensure coordination between digital and physical systems.
+Industries have a lot to gain from using IoT devices where timely data validation is money.

 But what does the average consumer have to gain by using IoT devices?
-Is it added security or ease for having a blue-tooth enabled door lock, or a systems that keep track of their physical life using digital systems. indoor wi-fi security camera system?
+Is it added security or ease for having a blue-tooth enabled door lock, or a systems that keep track of their physical life using digital systems?
+Or is it the surveillance of easy to use indoor wi-fi security camera system?
 Companies such as Amazon, Google, and Apple have invested in consumer IoT devices as a growth industry.
 From home hubs such as the Amazon Alexa, to wearable technology like the Fitbit, these devices provide users with interactive and automated systems.

-The flip-side of relying on internet technology, especially IoT devices are the privacy and security vulnerabilities.
-IoT devices give digital sources access to aspects of your physical world as well as your digital information.
-While the IoT is still early in development, it’s critical that adopters of its technology are educated and understand the risks and responsibilities that come with integrating the internet into their lives.
+The flip-side of relying on internet technology, especially IoT devices, are the privacy and security vulnerabilities.
+IoT devices give digital sources access to aspects of one’s physical world as well as one’s digital information.
+While the IoT is still early in development, it is critical that adopters of its technology are educated and understand the risks and responsibilities that come with integrating the internet into their lives.

-Section one will cover the surrounding topics and issues with consumer privacy and security.
+Section one will cover the topics surrounding the issues of consumer privacy and security.
 Several devices and instances of data vulnerabilities will be studied to determine underlying trends in the industry.
-Then a brief analysis on the consumer response and awareness to these vulnerabilities
+Then I will give a brief analysis on the consumer response and awareness to these vulnerabilities

 Section two will cover the proposed solution and its methodology.
 Part of the solution will be analyzing other solutions to the same problem in different settings.
-I’ll present my example of an informing customer label.
-A brief section will cover the anticipated results of its implementation.
+I will then present my example of an informing customer label followed by a brief section will cover the anticipated results of its implementation.

 Analysis of Field and Issue